 If your child needs to take medication during the school day, a care plan and a Parental Permission to Administer Medicine form will need to be filled in, with dosages and timings.
 We prefer all medication to be held at Student Reception, rather than with the student, for the security and safety of your child and others.

 Medication should come to the Academy in the prescriber’s original packaging, so that the correct dosage and timing can be recorded.
 We will not allow a student to take any medication unless we have the prescriber’s label, or a copy of, stating their name, and the correct dosage details.
 They will be held at student reception, and not with the student.

 If you wish to discuss this, please contact Mrs Brown or Miss Brown at Maltby Academy.
 Click here to read the Administration of Medicines and Supporting Students with Medical Needs policies.

-If your son/daughter has a medical appointment during the school day then please inform the Attendance Department of the date and time of the appointment and wherever possible provide written evidence of the appointment in order for your son/daughters absence to be authorised.
+If your child has a medical appointment during the school day then please inform the Attendance department of the date and time of the appointment and wherever possible provide written evidence of the appointment in order for your child's absence to be authorised.

-If it is deemed that your son/daughter requires urgent medical attention during the school day then a First Aid trained member of staff will tend to your son/daughters immediate medical needs.
+If it is deemed that your child requires urgent medical attention during the school day then a First Aid trained member of staff will tend to your child's immediate medical needs.

 If it is considered that your child requires an ambulance during the school day then a member of staff will call 999 and a First Aider will stay with your child until the ambulance arrives.
 You will be contacted to be advised that an ambulance is on its way for your child and advised where to meet them.